It used to be that you could just vomit out your thoughts to paper (or keyboard) and people cared about you (or your thoughts) enough to read it.

 In order for content to be found in search, it often has to be written in a certain way with a pretty specific set of secondary keywords and topics.
 It becomes a little technical.

-The 20% is where you have more freedom to write it exactly the way that you want it — however that will best serve your readers.
+The 20% is where you have more freedom to write it exactly the way that you want it — however, that will best serve your readers.

-In the article below, we’ve given examples of these blog post ideas and topics from our blog as well as our health and wellness blog, Avocadu.
+And we’re going to give you our best blog ideas and topics for the 20% in this article.
+Below, we’ve given examples of these blog post ideas and topics from our blog as well as our first health and wellness blog.

 1. How-To Guides